ThatsVie/atlas-softy-pinko-docker/README.md

    ```bash
     cd atlas-softy-pinko-docker/task4
    ```
-2. Building and Running:
-   Use the following commands
+2. Use the following commands
    ```bash
    docker-compose build
    docker-compose up
    ```
 3. Open a web browser and go to `http://localhost:80` to view the front-end content.

-### Task 5: Container Orchestration
+### Task 5:

 1. Open a new terminal and navigate to the `task5` directory.
    ```bash
     cd atlas-softy-pinko-docker/task5
    ```
-2. Building and Running:
-   Use the following commands
+2. Use the following commands
    ```bash
    docker-compose build
    docker-compose up
    ```
 3. Access the application via http://localhost:80 in your browser, which is now routed through the proxy server.

-### Task 6: Scale Horizontally
+### Task 6:

 1. Open a new terminal and navigate to the `task6` directory.
    ```bash